asd854026/2026-Spring-Stat2-Cycle3/README.md

 **Question 8: Sad or Hopeless Feeling and Current Cigarette Use**

 Research question: **Is the proportion of current cigarette use different between students who felt sad or hopeless and those who did not?**
+Additional EDA: **Do students who felt sad or hopeless tend to report more health-risk behaviors, including current cigarette use, current alcohol use, and current marijuana use?**

 ## Variables